devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

   You can use similar commands to log at different log levels: ``log_d`` for ``DEBUG``, ``log_w`` for ``WARNING``, ``log_e`` for ``ERROR`` and ``log_c`` for ``CRITICAL``.
 By default, messages of level ``INFO`` and higher are logged.
-Log messages with levels ``ERROR`` and ``CRITICAL`` emit the message and then terminate execution of DevAssistant imediatelly.
+Log messages with levels ``ERROR`` and ``CRITICAL`` emit the message and then terminate execution of DevAssistant immediately.

 - conditions::